First impressions of the Mack Pioneer: Old bulldog learns new tricks

 The completely redesigned semi has been in the works since 2017, when the current class 8 flagship, the Anthem, debuted.
 According to Mack, they talked to about 100 fleets and several dealers to make this the perfect truck for today’s demands.

-One of those was Pitt Ohio, which relies on several OEMs for its LTL operations, with models including the Anthems and VNR Electric.
-Their red Pioneer day cab is already wrapped in fleet branding and made an appearance at the launch party.
+One of those was Pitt Ohio, which relies on several OEMs for its LTL operations, with models including the Anthem and VNR Electric.
+The company's red Pioneer day cab is already wrapped in fleet branding and made an appearance at the launch party.

 “Mack really took a lot of feedback and tried to put a product together that would stand out and be a leader in the space as we move into the future,” explained Taki Darakos, VP of maintenance and fleet operations at Pitt Ohio.